Wells and Fakenham Railway

-The Wells & Fakenham Railway, was the northern part of the Wymondham to Wells branch in Norfolk, England.
+The Wells and Fakenham Railway was the northern part of the Wymondham to Wells branch in Norfolk, England.
 It connected the market town of Fakenham to the coast at Wells-next-the-Sea.
 It closed to passenger traffic in 1964 and to goods traffic in 1980.

 Construction

 The Norfolk Railway opened a line from Wymondham to Dereham, on the Norwich to Thetford mainline, in 1847, and a line from Dereham to Fakenham in 1849.
-The Wells and Fakenham Railway, incorporated in 1854, was formed by local landowners and some directors of the Norfolk Railway.
-The 9.5 mi Fakenham to Wells line opened in 1857 and a short branch to Wells Harbour was built in 1859.
-The line became part of the Great Eastern Railway in 1862.
+The Wells and Fakenham Railway, incorporated by the Wells and Fakenham Railway Act 1854 (17 & 18 Vict. c. clxxx), was formed by local landowners and some directors of the Norfolk Railway.
+The 9.5 mi Fakenham to Wells line opened in 1857.

+The Wells and Fakenham Railway Act 1859 (22 & 23 Vict. c. cxxxix), authorised a short branch to Wells Harbour which was built in 1859.
+The act also authorised the Norfolk Railway to guarantee dividends upon the additional £3,000 capital the act allowed the Wells and Fakenham Railway to raise.
+The Norfolk Railway and the Fakenham Railway also made a perpetual agreement for the Norfolk Railway to operate the line, with the actual operation of the line being carried out by the Eastern Counties Railway.

+The line became part of the Great Eastern Railway on 1 September 1862 by the Great Eastern Railway Act 1862 (25 & 26 Vict. c. ccxxiii).

 The line used diesel multiple units for passenger traffic from 1955.
 It was listed for closure in the Beeching Report and closed to passengers on 5 October 1964.
 Goods services continued until 1980.